noodldocs/noodldocs.github.io/guides/events.md

 # Events

 This guide covers an important concept in Noodl called Events.
-Events are used to send signals with accompanying data from one part of the node graph and receive it at one or many other locations.
-This is often useful when an user interaction occurs at one place in the app, such as the click of a button, that should trigger an action at a different place, e.g. a popup showing.
+Events are used to send and recive signals with accompanying data.
+Signals are sent from one part of the node graph to one or many other locations in the graph.
+This is often useful when an user interaction occurs in one place of the app, such as the click of a button, that should trigger an action in a different place, e.g. a popup showing.

 This concept includes two nodes, the **Send Event** node and the **Receive Event** node.
-When you want to send an event you use the appropriately named node.
-Below is an example of an event being sent when a text node is clicked.
+As the name implies, the **Send Event** node is used when you want to send an event.
+Below is an example of an event being sent when a **Text** node is clicked.

 ![](events/send-event.png ':class=img-size-m')

 ## Sending and receiving events

-As you can see the **Click** signal on the **Text** node is connected to the **Send** input on the **Send Event** node.
-This will trigger the an event to be send when the text is clicked.
+In the example above, the **Click** signal of the **Text** node is connected to the **Send** input of the **Send Event** node.
+This will trigger the an event to be sent when the text is clicked.

-An event is sent to a certain **Channel** which is specified in the properties of the Send Event node.
-In this case the name of the channel is *Show Popup*.
+An event is sent to a certain **Channel** which is specified in the properties of the **Send Event** node.
+In this case the name of the channel is **Show Popup**.

 ![](events/channel-prop.png ':class=img-size-s')

 The event signal is passed to all **Receive Event** nodes that share the same **Channel**.
-In the example below the event send above is received.
+In the example below the event that was sent above is received.

 ![](events/receive-event.png ':class=img-size-m')

-Just to illustrate this you can see below how when the click signal is sent via the **Send Event** node it is passed to the **Received** output of the **Event Receiver** node.
+To illustrate this you can see below how when the click signal is sent via the **Send Event** node, it is passed to the **Received** output of the **Event Receiver** node.

 ![](events/events-demo.gif ':class=img-size-l')

 ## Passing payload data

-This is the basic concept of the Events mechanism in Noodl.
-Next let's take a look at how you can pass data via payload connections to your event nodes.
+So far we have seen the basic concept of the Events mechanism in Noodl.
+Next, let's take a look at how you can pass data via payload connections to your event nodes.
 You start by adding ports to the **Send Event** node.
 You can add any number of ports for the data that you want to pass with the event.

 ![](events/add-port.gif ':class=img-size-l')

-Next you can connect to the input ports.
-When the **Send** signal is received the value will captured on all inputs of the **Send Event** node and passed to the **Receive Event**.
+Now you can connect data to the input ports that you created on the **Send Event** node.
+When the **Send** signal is received, the values on all inputs of the **Send Event** node will be captured and passed to the **Receive Event**.

 ![](events/connect-to-port.png ':class=img-size-m')

-When the **Receive Event** node sends the **Received** signal it will also update all outputs.
-You must add the payload port on the Send Event node first and it will become available on all Receive Event nodes that share the same channel.
+When the **Receive Event** node outputs the **Received** signal it will also update all other outputs.
+The payload ports added on the **Send Event** node will become available on all **Receive Event** nodes that share the same channel as the **Send Event** node.

 ![](events/receiver-outputs.png ':class=img-size-m')

 ## Propagation

-Event propagation means how an event is sent in the graph, i.e. which **Receive Event** nodes it is sent to.
-The default propagation mode is **Global** which means the *all* receivers will be triggered.
+Event propagation means how an event is sent in the graph, i.e. which **Receive Event** nodes an event is sent to.
+The default propagation mode is **Global** which means _all_ receivers will be triggered.
 You can however change the propagation via the **Send To** property of the **Send Event** node.

 ![](events/send-to.png ':class=img-size-m')